The UK Wants To Remain In The EU’s Trade Deals During The Transition Phase After Brexit

 “It essentially boils down to the EU and UK staring down the partner countries, providing a convincing legal justification, and saying ‘this is how it is going to be’.
 Even if they don’t like it – and there’s little reason to think they wouldn’t – the partner countries would find it nearly impossible to prove harm.
 To all extents and purposes everything will have stayed the same.”

-Meanwhile, adding an additional layer of complexity to the dealings, the EU would continue to negotiate new trade deals with the likes of Japan, Australia, New Zealand, and the MERCOSUR countries of Argentina, Brazil, Paraguay, and Uruguay – and it’s unclear what status and scope the UK would have in shaping these.
+Meanwhile, adding an additional layer of complexity to the dealings, the EU would continue to negotiate new trade deals with the likes of Japan, Australia, New Zealand, and the Mercosur countries of Argentina, Brazil, Paraguay, and Uruguay – and it’s unclear what status and scope the UK would have in shaping these.

 A spokesperson at the Department for Exiting the EU said details of the implementation period would be a matter for negotiations.
-They insisted the UK’s position had not changed since the prime minister’s Florence speech last September.
+They insisted the UK’s position had not changed since the prime minister’s Florence speech.

 Alberto Nardelli is Europe editor for BuzzFeed News and is based in London.